 The Momentum Has Begun

 Obviously, I'm not going to be able to retire early just yet on this income.
 Although, I did quit my day job in 2011 (and have never looked back) because of my niche site income.
 However, the momentum has now begun for big things to happen over a longer period of time.

 I actually think it could take almost 12 months for any new site to even break $500 or $1,000 a month in earnings (UPDATE: it ended up being 10 months to hit the $500 mark).
 However, if you are someone that is able to stick with the process and actually put in consistent work for a period of 12 months, you should have a great site on your hands and the possibility of one day making a full time income.

 The exciting things start to happen after the first year.
 Earnings can go up significantly as the site truly ages, gains authority, and rankings improve in Google.
 That's when you can really start to make money blogging.

-So, is a niche amazon affiliate website going to making a killing after 3 months?
+So, is a niche amazon affiliate website going to make a killing after 3 months?
 No. But will the process have started where the site is started to get a trickle of traffic daily and money can be made?
 Yes.

 I think it's important to keep the life cycle of a site in perspective.
 I think most people give up way too early.

 For example, when the Niche Site Project 4 started many people were interested in joining.
 In fact, I had over 800 beginning bloggers indicate interest in starting a new niche site and joining me for Niche Site Project 4.
 By the time the first monthly report came due, only about 139 people submitted a report.

-I don’t know if all those people had quit before the first report was due after 1 month, but I suspect many of them quit or just never got started.
-Then many others probably just failed to report.
+I don't know if all those people had quit before the first report was due after 1 month, but I suspect many of them quit or just never got started.
+Then many others probably just failed to report their blogging income.